kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 side for namespaced policies.
 This gating will be enabled by default, and host capabilities for namespaced policies will then be opt-in.

-This PolicyServer gating will extend to cluster-wide policies (`ClusterAdmissionPolicies` and `ClusterAdmissionPolicyGroups`).

 # Motivation

 [motivation]: #motivation